myusefulrepo/Tips/Tips - Find Duplicate files and delete.md

 The way is to use Powershell, calculate the file Hash of each files, and then choose the file to keep, and the files (duplicate) to remove.

+When 2 hashes are identical, the contents of the files are identical.
+This is independent of the file type.
+Thus, 2 image files may appear to have identical content, but if only 1 pixel is different, their hash will be different.
+The hash is therefore an infallible means of file comparison

 ## Take a look on the cmdlet ````Get-FileHash````

 ````powershell